Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |4/2/2024|199     |12.4375     |115.7267 |129        |
 |4/3/2024|212     |13.2500     |125.0167 |139        |

-The highest observed average number of scans per scanner is about 13 scans per minute across each ingress point.
-This means that a person went through the system every four and a half seconds for one minute at some point.
+The highest observed average number of scans per scanner is about thirteen scans per minute across each ingress point.
+This means that a person went through the system every four and a half seconds for one minute.
 However, this average may mean that some scans took ten seconds and many more took one second.
 We can't tell from this data.
 In a subsequent section we will discuss queuing theory and how to analyze wait-time by looking at service times, inter-arrival times, line-length, and queuing discipline.
 We are illustrating a broader point with this example.

 We can see that we are missing some key data.
 We can also begin to see that this problem sprawls and becomes very complex.
 What data are we missing?
 I would prefer to see: